ipragmatech/pods-export-csv/readme.txt

 = 0.9.1 =

-* Adds option in pods
+* Adds option in pods to "Export Csv"
 * Allows to export pods data, with option for chosing fields to be exported as csv.
-* Advanced Pods Bulk Action modifies Pods UI to allow marking bulk items on several pages and uses POST instead of GET to avoid the "too long URI" issue.